Kjili/boardgame-quickrules/root.rst

   - you *score* mainly by placing sympathy tokens
   - good card crafts: Armorers, Tax Collectors, Better Burrow Bank, Stand and Deliver, Scouting Cards, Codebreakers special rules that may be unclear:
-  | supporter stack:
-  | - face-down stack of cards (Woodland Alliance player can look at the cards any time)
-  | - supporters can only be spend for their suit and do not count towards hand size
-  | - the stack size is unlimited if any base is present on the map
   | Outrage includes bird cards
   | a sympathetic clearing is one with sympathy tokens, others are unsympathetic clearings
   | revolt can only be used if a base can be placed
   | revolt scores points for removed tokens and buildings as in normal battle
   | if there are no sympathetic clearings, you can spread sympathy to any, else it needs to be adjacent to a sympathetic clearing
   | no clearing can have more than one sympathy token
-  | craft items to stay friends with the Vagabond
+  | **supporter stack**:
+  | - face-down stack of cards (Woodland Alliance player can look at the cards any time)
+  | - supporters can only be spend for their suit and do not count towards hand size
+  | - the stack size is unlimited if any base is present on the map
 Strategy:
   | early game (1-10 points): spread sympathy, place it in spaces with most connections/movements
   | first round: spread sympathy three times in central, high-traffic areas